 The number of ‘dog’ funds on Bestinvest’s Spot the Dog list has climbed 123%, with Invesco Perpetual leading the pack.

-Bestinvest has once again named and shamed the underperforming funds, identified 58 dog funds that failed to beat their benchmarks over three years, and fallen at least 5% short over the full term.
+Bestinvest has once again named and shamed the underperforming funds, identifying 58 dog funds that failed to beat their benchmarks over three years and fallen at least 5% short over the full term.

-‘In the previous edition of Spot the Dog we questioned whether ‘dog’ funds were under the threat of extinction as the number of funds in the kennel had dropped to 26, amounting to £6.4 billion of assets, the lowest level we could recall,' said Jason Hollands, managing director.
+‘In the previous edition of Spot the Dog we questioned whether ‘dog’ funds were under the threat of extinction as the number of funds in the kennel had dropped to 26, amounting to £6.4 billion of assets, the lowest level we could recall,' said Bestinvest managing director Jason Hollands.

 'We welcomed this turn and hoped this would prove a sustainable trend rather than a mere blip but six months on it appears that the Lassies of the investment world have come home.'

 Invesco Perpetual previously had no funds featured, but has rapidly leapt to ‘top dog’ position.
-Its five funds in the list include the flagship Invesco Perpetual High Income and Income funds, run by Mark Barnett.
+The asset manager's five funds in the list include its flagship Invesco Perpetual High Income and Income funds, run by Mark Barnett.

-Altogether the shamed Invesco mandates run a total £15.1 billion in client funds, or 45% of the total assets included in the list, at an overall £33.6 billion.
+Altogether the named Invesco mandates run a total £15.1 billion in client funds, or 45% of the total assets included in the list, at an overall £33.6 billion.